matrix-org/synapse/ISSUE_TEMPLATE.md

 <!--

 **IF YOU HAVE SUPPORT QUESTIONS ABOUT RUNNING OR CONFIGURING YOUR OWN HOME SERVER**:
-PLease don't file a bug; you will likely get better support more quickly if you ask in #matrix:matrix.org ;)
+Please don't file a bug; you will likely get better support more quickly if you ask in #matrix:matrix.org ;)